Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 :numref:`Figure %s: File Manager <luminamenuplugin4>`

-Opens the Insight File Manager (Default) to allow the user to browse the system files.
+Opens the user's home directory within the default file manager.

 .. _JSON Menu:

 JSON Menu
 ---------

-info.ID = "JSON Menu"

 The JSON Menu plugin give a more advanced user the flexibility to create their own entries into the right-click menu.
-Selecting the JSON Menu plugin immediately brings up the
-:numref:`Figure %s: JSON Menu Configuration Window <luminamenuplugin5>`.
+Selecting the JSON Menu plugin immediately brings up the menu configuration window, seen in :numref:`Figure %s: JSON Menu Configuration Window <luminamenuplugin5>`.

 .. _luminamenuplugin5: